jaffa4/perl6parsing/README.md

 ==============

-It is a wrapper around nqp Perl6 parsing methods.
+It is a wrapper around nqp Perl6 parsing methods.<br>
-Known problem: if it is compiled (Panda does that), use Perl6::Parsing fails.
+Known problem: if it is compiled into pir.
+(Panda does that), use Perl6::Parsing fails.
 It seems to be a Rakudo bug.

 Usage: